TwistedTwigleg/ReactPointPoker/README.md

-# ReactPointPoker
+# React Point Poker

-A React project showing a point poker system for scrum/agile.
+A simple React project using Mantine components for helping with Scrum/Agile Point Poker.

+This was created as a hobby project, so fixes for bugs and other such support may be limited at best.
+Thank you!